 SMS messages aren't always the most efficient way to communicate generic or non-urgent information to your patients.

-Every practice works differently, but it's worth considering other channels to let patients know this information.
+Every organisation works differently, but it's worth considering other channels to let patients know this information.
 This could be via your website, recorded phone message, or even social media.
 For example πŸ‘‡

 Make sure patient contact information is correct and up to date

-Even if a message fails to deliver to a patient's phone, the messaging provider still handles the message and attempts to send.
+Even if a message fails to deliver to a patient's phone, the messaging provider still handles the message and attempts to send it.
 This therefore incurs a fragment cost.

 1. The phone is switched off.